Manrajak/advanced_ecommerce_website_with_Admin_support/README.md

 4. Form validation and error handling

-5. Alerts and Toast Notifications
+Alerts and Toast Notifications

+Pagination and Search Functionality (if applicable)